NUS-IDS/ems_mentalhealth/README.md

 This branch holds the submission materials for the demo paper under review for IJCAI-24 titled "Generating Theory-Grounded Responses for Mental Health Forum Questions".
 We provide
 <ol>
-<li>The compiled guidelines from multiple resources for treating sample EMSs in "Schema Interventions" (Compiled by Beng Heng Ang)
+<li>The compiled guidelines from multiple resources for treating sample EMSs in <a href="https://github.com/NUS-IDS/ems_mentalhealth/blob/cqademo/Schema_Interventions.pdf">Schema Interventions</a> (Compiled by Beng Heng Ang)
 with the <a href="https://github.com/NUS-IDS/ems_mentalhealth/blob/cqademo/websites_urls.pdf">resources</a> from which these were obtained.